 Minimum time and ending of the contest

-For the safety of all the participants, there will be a minimum time in kilometre 16 (just after the Illa de Arousa bridge).
+For the safety of all the participants, there will be a minimum time in kilometre 16 (just before the Illa de Arousa bridge).
 All swimmers must have crossed the bridge 6 hours after their departure from Sálvora Island .
 If they fail to do this, they will be taken to the safety boats and transported to the shore.

 The maximum time for the entire contest will be of 10:30 hours.
 Depending on the condition of the sea, the minimum time may be changed by the organization.

 The organization will deploy a safety network on the sea coordinated by the Head of Safety and the Manager of the contest that will be in permanent contact with the Harbour Master’s Office in Vilagarcía de Arousa.

 Those collaborating include Civil Protection in Vilagarcía and the different town halls from the Arousa estuary, Fishermen associations, Yacht Clubs, Agrupación de Parquistas de Carril, Vilagarcía de Arousa Port Authority, Guardia Civil del Mar, Parque Nacional das Illas Atlánticas, association of traditional ships, several fire fighters groups and canoeing and rowing clubs.